 This independent British drama tells the dark and intense story of Nikki Black, a troubled young woman abandoned at birth, who embarks on a vengeful quest to find and confront her birth mother.
 Her search leads her to a remote, isolated island where she discovers not only her mother but also a strange, violent brother, leading to a claustrophobic and ultimately tragic family drama.

-The atmospheric and isolated setting of the film was primarily captured on the Isle of Mull, along with the Isle of Bute.
+The filmmakers primarily captured the atmospheric and isolated setting of the film on the Isle of Mull, along with the Isle of Bute.
 Mull’s rugged terrain and remote feel perfectly conveyed the film’s themes of isolation and complex family dynamics.

 Abandoned at birth, Nikki Black has spent most of her life in care sustained only by fairy-stories.
 Incapable of love, fearful and desperate for revenge, she decides to find her birth mother, confront her, and bitter enough to consider murder.